Evaluation Methodologies in Software Protection Research: Measurements

-We observed that for most papers that have an experimental evaluation but lack one on the format on which attackers get their hands, that lack coincides with a lack of layered protection.
-This coincidence makes sense: If no additional protection is deployed to exploit the semantic gap that can be created between the more abstract code format and the lower-level representation of a program that an attacker gets to see, then measuring potency or resilience of a presented protection on code in the richer, more abstract format can easy be seen to be a reasonable approximation of the real potency or resilience that attackers face in practice.
-In other words, measurements on the higher-level representation can be used as a proxy for the properties on the lower-level representations that really matter if there is a one-to-one and hence reversible mapping from higher-level code constructs to lower-level ones.
-In yet other words, using ground-truth information to estimate strength is fine if attackers can easily reconstruct the used information.
-For example, the practical potency of anti-slicing obfuscations can be evaluated accurately on static slices in C source code~\cite{2019_analysis_of_obfuscated_code_with_program_slicing,2007_metrics_based_evaluation_of_slicing_obfuscations,2007_slicing_obfuscations_design_correctness_and_evaluation} if no additional obfuscation has been applied that prevents the reconstruction of those slices from assembly code.
+\bemph{We observed that for most papers that have an experimental evaluation but lack one on the format on which attackers get their hands, that lack coincides with a lack of layered protection.} This coincidence makes sense: \changed{If no additional protection is deployed to widen the semantic gap between a higher-level representation on which the evaluated protection is deployed and a lower-level representation on which attackers get their hands, i.e., if there is a one-to-one and hence reversible mapping from higher-level obfuscation code constructs to lower-level ones, strength measurements on the richer, more abstract format can serve as reasonable approximations of the protection's real strength against attackers that only get their hands on the lower-level representation.
+In other words, it is fine for researchers to use ground-truth information available on the higher-level representations to estimate practical strength when attackers can easily reconstruct the used information. } For example, the practical potency of anti-slicing obfuscations can be evaluated accurately on static slices in C source code~\cite{2019_analysis_of_obfuscated_code_with_program_slicing,2007_metrics_based_evaluation_of_slicing_obfuscations,2007_slicing_obfuscations_design_correctness_and_evaluation} if no additional obfuscation has been applied that prevents the reconstruction of those slices from assembly code.
 Similarly, the practical potency of control flow or data flow obfuscations can be measured on Java source code instead of on bytecode~\cite{2020_creative_manual_code_obfuscation_as_a_countermeasure_against_software_reverse_engineering,2011_suggesting_potency_measures_for_obfuscated_arrays_and_usage_of_source_code_obfuscators_for_intellectual_property_protection_of_java_products} if no anti-decompilation obfuscations have been applied that prevent reconstruction of the obfuscated flows from the bytecode.